Stranger6667/xdump/README.rst

        'xdump.extra.django',
     ]

 Add ``XDUMP`` to your project settings file.
-It should contain minimum 2 entries:
+It should contain minimum two entries:

-- FULL_TABLES - a list of tables, that should be fully dumped.
+- FULL_TABLES - a list of tables that should be fully dumped.
 - PARTIAL_TABLES - a dictionary with ``table_name``: ``select SQL``

 .. code-block:: python